d12frosted/elpa-mirror/gnu/denote-readme.txt

 ..
 8. The backlinks’ buffer
 ..
 9. Writing metanotes
 ..
 10. Visiting linked files via the minibuffer
 ..
-11. Link to a note or create it if missing
+11. Convert `denote:' links to `file:' links
 ..
-12. Convert `denote:' links to `file:' links
-..
-13. Miscellaneous information about links
+12. Miscellaneous information about links
+.....
+1. Aliases for the linking commands
+.....
+2. The `denote-link-description-function' to format links
 8. Choose which commands to prompt for
 9. Fontification in Dired
 10. Automatically rename Denote buffers